 “You said you would help me think of a sustainability project.
 You haven’t done anything; I still don’t have one,” complained my friend from his habitual stretched-out position on my sofa.

 It wasn’t that he couldn’t think of something.
 It was more that he couldn’t think of something that he didn’t feel was just a checkbox to finish the program.
-Something he felt worthwhile to do, whose effect would last, and something he could put himself into.
-Not a project for the sake of doing a project.
-It was a valid point.
+Something he felt worthwhile to do, whose effect would last, and something he could pour himself into.
+Not just a project for the sake of doing a project.

 “OK, catalyse then.
 You’re the brilliant mastermind.
 Why haven’t I come up with something yet?” he challenged me.